 Buying a new van means an empty slate.
 The van is your canvas, and you can literally customize it to make it exactly what you want, from the layout to the components to the colors.

 Buying new is a fun and exciting process, but whether you hire someone or DIY, you have your work cut out for you.
-You’ll be making a lot of important decisions, which you’ll get help with in this course, but be prepared for some ups and downs as you work to build out your dream van.
+You’ll be making a lot of important decisions, and be prepared for some ups and downs as you work to build out your dream van.
+Before you decide on whether to buy a new or used van, or whether to hire a conversion company or DIY it, we recommend asking yourself these important questions to help you prioritize your needs for your van build.

 Buying a new van and building it out also takes time.
-If you’re choosing a Sprinter, you might have to wait for the van.
-Then you have the build process.
-If you want to hit the road next week or even next month, buying new will make that impossible.
+If you’re choosing a Sprinter, you might have to wait for the van to be ready from the factory, and then you have to factor in the build process.
+If you want to hit the road next week or even the next few months, buying a new van will make that almost impossible, especially since there are more people buying vans than ever.

 Buying a Used Van